 - This data illuminates similarities and differences between clinical trial data and real-world data.
 For example, weight gain in fibromyalgia patients was listed as a side effect in Lyrica clinical trials.
 However, other side effects were more frequently reported in Lyrica clinical trials than weight gain, including dizziness, somnolence (daytime sleepiness) and headaches.
 By contrast, your real-world experiences put weight gain atop the list of Lyrica side effects on PatientsLikeMe.
 It’s important that we continue to develop a deeper understanding of the factors driving these similarities and differences in clinical trial data and real-world data.

 Learning about the impact treatments have in the real world is only made possible by patients like you who embrace openness and give selflessly to other patients on PatientsLikeMe.
 You are proof positive that the voice of one patient can become the voice of many, and that your real-world experiences are not only meaningful – they are essential to understanding what works, what doesn’t, and what needs to be improved.

 You keep on saying it and we’ll keep on relaying it: Treat Us Right.

-- Filed Under: Chronic Fatigue Syndrome/ME, Fibromyalgia, Openness, Research, Treat Us Right, Viral Series
+- Filed Under: Chronic Fatigue Syndrome, Fibromyalgia, Patient Experiences, Research

 - Tags: cymbalta, efficacy, Fibromyalgia, fibromyalgia community, fidyk, lyrica, side effects, treat us right, weight gain